-We are not telling you it’s good to stretch a tire, nor are we advocating it.
-We are only providing basic instructions for you as an educational guide.
+I am not telling you it’s good to stretch a tire, nor am I advocating it.
+I am only providing basic instructions for you as an educational guide.
 If you plan to stretch your tires, it’s best to visit with a professional for more help instead.

 - Lay the rim and tire flat.